 Practice Management How Today’s Tax Season is Different Than Five Years Ago Read the Article Open Share Drawer Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to share on LinkedIn (Opens in new window) Written by Jeff Wilson, CPA/PFS, CGMA, CFE, CDFA Published Nov 6, 2017 2 min read As we enter the latest “technology revolution” and our team holds its strategic planning sessions for tax year 2017, I can’t help but think about how it used to be – “the good old days” of income tax preparation ….
 Tax season and preparation have changed since my tax practice started in 2012, and it probably isn’t done yet.
 We are in the middle of a technological transformation.
 Technology has changed tax season preparation, software purchasing and even staffing.
 My practice in 2012 was much different from my current practice.
 When preparing for tax season in 2012, my first project was deciding what tax folders we would use.
 Would I buy the $10 Staples folders or $50 customized folders?
 We purchased the cheaper ones because I never did see the value in expensive folders.
 Today, we probably buy one packet of folders for our legacy walk-in clients because 90 percent of our clients’ returns are done electronically.
 Another change that we have seen over the years is the type of software we purchase for tax season.
 Since the beginning of the digital age, most, if not all preparers, have used some type of desktop-based software application.
 The cost of the software was typically fixed in nature, making it easier to budget the cost of operations.
 Today, tax software has moved to a subscription-based cloud model.
 The pricing of the software allows for the flexibility of today’s practice to grow without the limitation of fixed price and fixed return software.
 We use Intuit® ProConnect™ Tax Online and QuickBooks® Online Accountant.
 This pricing model has also led to the flexibility in staffing, which I believe will continue to change due to the way technology has changed how data entry is handled within firms.
 With OCR and PDF readers, there is less of a demand for data entry personnel; in fact, we no longer have any data entry clerks for tax season.
 In addition, technology has allowed firms to work remotely.
 In previous tax seasons, we were stuck in the office all tax season.
 Today, we “should be” – a poke at older firms who still want everyone in the office – able to work from home or another remote location.
 The fact is tax season will never be the same.
 If the changes in tax law are not enough, technology has become the singular game changer.
 The ability to adapt to such changes will determine the next major “Firms of the Future.”
 Editor’s note: Accounting has changed a lot in the past five years, but what will happen in the next five years?
 Check out Patti Newcomer’s article “The 2022 Accountant.”
 Previous Post A Year in the Life of a Tax Pro: Meyer… Next Post Practice Management Tips for the Modern Accountant Written by Jeff Wilson, CPA/PFS, CGMA, CFE, CDFA Jeff Wilson II, CPA/PFS, CGMA, CFE, CDFA, is principal of The W2 Group, LLC., a solution-driven accounting and advisory firm specializing in bringing cloud-based solutions and efficiencies to their clients, including associations and government contractors.
 The firm is an SBA-certified 8(a) Small Business and MBE-certified accounting firm headquartered in Upper Marlboro, MD.
 Jeff is a graduate of Bowie State University, and a former Big 4 CPA who uses his compound domain expertise to bring a blend of best practices learned at Large organizations with practical application for his small business clients.
 Through his efforts, the University could implement various financial constraint measures while maintaining the integrity of the University’s essential services.
 As a result of his work, he became the only student director under the Finance and Administration Division.
 In February 2007, he featured in Black Enterprise Inc. magazine as No.77 Financial Fitness Winner.
 The magazine recognized him for his insight on personal finance and investments.
 Jeff is a frequent presenter at workshops and seminars on small business.
 He was named a 40 under 40 CPA by CPA Practice Advisor, and is author of “The Lies our Parents Were Sold and Told Us.”
 Jeff has also been named 40 under 40 Black CPAs and a board member of the Maryland Association of CPAs.
 He is also a BFTP Level 1 of the Future Harvest Program and a “rehabilitating farmer.”
 More from Jeff Wilson, CPA/PFS, CGMA, CFE, CDFA One response to “How Today’s Tax Season is Different Than Five Years Ago” My practice depends on the cloud based tools that Intuits’ ProConnect Tax Online and QBOA provide.
 I’ve hapoiku embraced the work anywhere concept and haven’t purchased tax folders in two years!
 Thanks Intuit.
-Browse Related Articles Practice Management Tax Season is Over; it’s Time for Celebration and… Practice Management Practice Profile: Tax Season Efficiency Tips From a Tax… Practice Management Infographic: Taxonomy of the Tax Pro Practice Management Hiring and managing talent for tax season Practice Management How Did Your Tax Season Go?
-Bryce Forney Talks Technolo… Practice Management 5 Things You Can Do Now to Prepare for Tax Season Practice Management What are the Must-Do Trainings Before Next Tax Season?
-Advisory Services Tax practice of the future: 3 steps to increase advisor… Practice Management The #1 Thing to do in the Fall to Prepare for Tax Seaso… Practice Management Your Must-Have, Should-Do List Before Tax Season Starts
+Browse Related Articles Workflow tools On the Books podcast: Merry books-to-tax season Practice Management Tax Season is Over; it’s Time for Celebration and… Practice Management Practice Profile: Tax Season Efficiency Tips From a Tax… Practice Management Hiring and managing talent for tax season Practice Management Infographic: Taxonomy of the Tax Pro Practice Management Intuit is committed to your success Practice Management How Did Your Tax Season Go?
+Bryce Forney Talks Technolo… Advisory Services Tax practice of the future: 3 steps to increase advisor… Practice Management What are the Must-Do Trainings Before Next Tax Season?
+Practice Management 5 Things You Can Do Now to Prepare for Tax Season

 My practice depends on the cloud based tools that Intuits’ ProConnect Tax Online and QBOA provide.
 I’ve hapoiku embraced the work anywhere concept and haven’t purchased tax folders in two years!
 Thanks Intuit.